-We all know that we're probably going to be sore after a heavy training session.
-What's crazy is that the longer we sit around wallowing in our misery, the worse it seems to become.
-A workout that should take 24-36 hours to recover from becomes 48-72 hours instead.
+You're going to be sore after a heavy training session, and the longer you sit around, the worse it seems to become.
 Getting up and moving around the day after a heavy workout improves blood flow and circulation, which helps reduce that post-workout stiffness and soreness.

-One disadvantage of getting bigger and stronger is that we can (potentially) lose some of our mobility and athleticism along the way.
-Using active recovery and regeneration days helps offset this.
-Not only will it help us feel better, but if we choose the appropriate exercises, it can improve our overall movement quality and mobility, as well.
+One disadvantage of getting bigger and stronger is that you can (potentially) lose some of your mobility and athleticism along the way.
+Using active recovery helps offset this.
+Not only will it help us feel better, but, if we choose the appropriate exercises, it can improve our overall movement quality, as well.

 Improved Overall Fitness

-While the aerobic system may not be the cool kid in school, it's of critical importance if you want to train at a high level frequently.
-It facilitates recovery on the muscular level as well as the nervous system level.
-There's an intimate link between the aerobic system and the parasympathetic nervous system—think rest and digest—so if you want to stimulate recovery, adding an aerobic element to your active-recovery sessions can be a game changer.
+Aerobic training facilitates recovery on the muscular level as well as the nervous system level.
+There's a link between the aerobic system and the parasympathetic nervous system—think rest and digest—so if you want to stimulate recovery, add aerobic exercise to your active-recovery sessions.

 While there are tons of ways to rationalize what constitutes a "recovery workout," here are four guidelines I use to help lay out my sessions:

 1. Choose Non-Taxing and Light Weight

 Strength expert Dan John is famous for saying, "The goal is to keep the goal the goal."
 That may sound simple, but in this case, it needs to be stated.
 If the goal of a session is active recovery, it doesn't make sense to trash yourself during the session.